arbems/Dependency-Injection-Samples/README.md

 # Dependency Injection Samples
-In this repository you will find updated dependency injection examples in .NET
+In this repository you will find updated dependency injection examples in .NET & ASP.NET Core

 ## Technologies